 Once approved, you can draw funds up to your available credit line at any time you want.
 Be aware that there is a 1.5% draw fee whenever you request funds from your credit line.
 Otherwise, BlueVine does not charge any extra fees.

 Repayments are made in 26 weekly installments if you have a 6-month term length, or 12 monthly installments if you have a 12-month term length.
 Regardless, you can repay early at any time.
-If you do so, you’ll only have to repay the interest that’s accrued up to that point.
+If you do so, you’ll only have to repay the interest that has accrued up to that point.
 BlueVine does not charge a prepayment penalty.

 The application for both services is simple: create an account via the website and answer some basic questions about yourself and your business.
 You’ll also have to provide either the most recent three months of bank statements or allow read-only access to your bank account.